/usr/bin/users, /usr/bin/who and /usr/bin/w don't seem to find all users correctly

 ~$ who -a . system boot mai 15 16:52 . run-level 3 mai 15 16:52 3 0 S zsmon . mai 15 16:52 2095 LOGIN console mai 15 16:53 3062 richard + pts/1 mai 25 08:50 .
 17317 (xx.xxx.xxx.xx) sonia dtremote mai 24 17:14 4554 id=::ff term=0 exit=0 (::ffff:127.0.0.1::ffff:127.0.0.1:0) richard pts/2 mai 24 14:07 0 id= /2 term=0 exit=0 richard pts/3 mai 15 17:17 0 id= /3 term=0 exit=0 richard pts/2 mai 24 19:02 9503 id=ts/2 term=0 exit=0 christine + dtremote mai 25 08:46 0:08 17048 (::1::1:2) vboxuser pts/1 mai 24 09:29 0 id= /1 term=0 exit=0 ~$ ck-list-sessions Session87: unix-user = '202' realname = 'Sonia xxx' seat = 'XDMCP__1_1' session-type = '' display-type = '' open = 'TRUE' active = 'TRUE' x11-display = '::1:1' x11-display-device = '/dev/dtremote' display-device = ' ? ' remote-host-name = '::1' is-local = 'FALSE' on-since = '2012-05-25T06:16:08.090248Z' login-session-id = '' idle-since-hint = '' SessionHeadlessSeatHeadless: unix-user = '50' realname = 'GDM Reserved UID' seat = 'HeadlessSeat' session-type = 'LoginWindow' display-type = 'Headless' open = 'TRUE' active = 'TRUE' x11-display = ':32' x11-display-device = '/dev/dtlocal' display-device = ' ? ' remote-host-name = '' is-local = 'TRUE' on-since = '2012-05-15T14:52:56.735290Z' login-session-id = '' idle-since-hint = '2012-05-15T14:58:10.858598Z' Session89: unix-user = '201' realname = 'Christine xxxx' seat = 'XDMCP__1_2' session-type = '' display-type = '' open = 'TRUE' active = 'TRUE' x11-display = '::1:2' x11-display-device = '/dev/dtremote' display-device = ' ? ' remote-host-name = '::1' is-local = 'FALSE' on-since = '2012-05-25T06:46:04.412076Z' login-session-id = '' idle-since-hint = '' Session85: unix-user = '50' realname = 'GDM Reserved UID' seat = 'XDMCP__ffff_127_0_0_1_0' session-type = 'LoginWindow' display-type = '' open = 'TRUE' active = 'TRUE' x11-display = '::ffff:127.0.0.1:0' x11-display-device = '/dev/dtremote' display-device = ' ? ' remote-host-name = '::ffff:127.0.0.1' is-local = 'FALSE' on-since = '2012-05-24T16:56:31.707371Z' login-session-id = '' idle-since-hint = '2012-05-24T17:01:29.302034Z'

-Updated by Richard PALO about 9 years ago
+Updated by Richard PALO over 9 years ago

 what even more strange: